DraftKings Inc. (DKNG): Skating on Thin Ice? We Know the Answer

 JMP Securities gave a rating of “Mkt Outperform” to DKNG, setting the target price at $25 in the report published on June 28th of the current year.

-Volatility was left at 7.10%, however, over the last 30 days, the volatility rate increased by 5.25%, as shares surge +16.94% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +53.92% upper at present.
+Volatility was left at 6.59%, however, over the last 30 days, the volatility rate increased by 6.04%, as shares sank -13.75% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.43% upper at present.

 Insider Trading